 The Italian Greyhound grows to a height of 32 to 38 cm and weighs up to 5 kg.
 Its coat is short and soft.
 It has no undercoat.
 Approved colors are black, grey, slate grey and isabell.
 White markings on the paws or chest are permitted.

 The ears are triangular and point forward.
 The eyes are dark and almond-shaped.
 They look lively and intelligent into the world.
 The body of the Italian Greyhound is elongated.
 The head is narrow and also elongated.

-The Italian Greyhound looks fragile and at the same time noble.
+The Italian wind chime looks fragile and elegant at the same time.
 It has hardly any fat under the skin.
-Therefore, it does not tolerate cold and moisture.
-If it is much lighter than 5 kg, it tends to constant trembling and weak health.
+This is why it cannot tolerate cold or moisture.
+If it is significantly lighter than 5 kg, it tends to tremble constantly and is in poor health.

 The right food

 When choosing food, make sure that it contains high-quality ingredients, is balanced and meets your dog's requirements.
 Age, size or weight, activity and health status play an important role.
 You should follow the manufacturer's recommendations for the amount of food.